single-cell-data/TileDB-SOMA/apis/python/doc/tiledb_array.md

 class TileDBArray(TileDBObject)
 ```

-Wraps arrays from TileDB-Py by retaining a URI and convenience methods.
+Wraps arrays from TileDB-Py by retaining a URI, options, etc.
 Also serves as an abstraction layer to hide TileDB-specific details from the API, unless
 requested.